ishangupta-1510/Atlan-Project/README.md

 3. npm install

 Usage
-1. Start the development server:npm start
+1. Start the development server: npm start
 2. Open your browser and visit http://localhost:3000 to view the application.

 Performance